theahura/shoot-the-messenger/README.md

 2) Go to chrome://extensions and hit developer mode on the top right.
 3) Hit load unpacked, and then select the directory where you downloaded the code from this repo.
 4) If you did everything right, the shoot the messenger logo should appear in your extension list.
+5) Go to messenger.com and click on a thread you want to delete.
+Click the extension, hit remove, and hopefully things happen.

 Updates will be posted to twitter here: [@theahura_](https://twitter.com/theahura_)